sydasif/ansible-lab/README.md

 ssh-keygen
 ```

-list the keys to verify with *ls .ssh* command, and copy the key to the clients machine.
+list the keys to verify with the *ls .ssh* command, and copy the key to the client's machine.

 ```con
 ssh-copy-id -i .ssh/id_rsa.pub debian